mjang/documentation-theme-jekyll/_docs/reference/scopes.md

 datatable: true
 ---

+A scope is a set of rights to a protected resource, associated with an access token.
+Clients can request scopes to access to a protected resource.
+The authorization server can allow or deny such requests.

 With scopes, you can set access rights for web apps, to limit their abilities and risks.
 For example, if an app developer wants to configure an app that allows users to manage their own accounts.
 To that end, you can include scopes that support:

 * Password reset